Africa Education Partnership

 our mission

 Africa Education Partnership believes that the future success of Africa lies in high quality education for all children, regardless of gender, religion, or ethnicity.
-It is our mission to work with individuals and organizations that share our goal and to provide funding for the construction, renovation, and outfitting of schools that embrace this vision.
+It is our mission to work with individuals and organizations that share our goal and to provide funding for scholarships and the construction, renovation, and outfitting of schools that embrace this vision.

 Periodic, volunteer-paid trips provide opportunities for teacher workshops and site visits to prioritize needs and guide our journey together.